L.I.F.E.

 Purchase an Annual Regional Pass valid for one year from date of purchase at 50% off regular price.
 Valid at all participating Greater Victoria Recreation Centres.

 NEW!
-Full Time Post Secondary Students are now eligible.
+Full Time Post Secondary Students are now eligible to apply.

-You are eligible for the LIFE program based on your circumstances.
+You may be eligible for the LIFE program based on your financial circumstances.
 Most clients fall under general eligibility where they are approved based on their proof of income shown by their most recent Notice of Assessment.
 There are other forms of eligibility based on other scenarios.
 Requirements for eligibility differs based on the scenario.
-Each form of eligibility is outlined below.
+Each form of eligibility and its required documentation is outlined below.

 # in